dfyockey/demitile/README.md

 is pressed.
 The window should immediately tile to the size and position indicated in the table.
-When the mouse pointer is located in the center area, the window is centered in the working area but not resized.
+When the mouse pointer is located in the center area, the window is centered in the workarea but not resized.

 For practical reasons, windows that are not "Normal" according to the `xwininfo` utility